allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/education_masters-programs_ms-in-applied-data-science_how-to-apply.md

 ### Virtual Portfolio

-Short, recorded videos responding to prompts within the application are required.
-These videos provide an alternative way to explain why you are a strong fit for the program.
+The MS in Applied Data Science requires short, recorded videos to a given prompt(s) within the application.
+These short videos give applicants an alternative means to outline why they are a strong fit for the MS in Applied Data Science program.

 One video prompt response is required; the other is optional.
-Each video should be approximately 1 minute and 30 seconds long.
+Each video should be approximately 1:30 minutes in length.

 ### International Students

-* The in-person, full-time program only admits students for the Autumn start.
+* The in-person, full-time program only intakes students for the Autumn start.
 * Only the full-time, in-person program is visa-eligible.
-* International students may also apply to the Online program, which does not require citizenship or permanent resident status and does not provide visa sponsorship.
+* International students are also welcome to apply to our Master’s in Applied Data Science Online program, which does not require citizenship or permanent resident status and does not provide visa sponsorship.

+*(Note: The long `urldefense.com` link was likely a tracking link for an image or a resource related to TOEFL.
+Since the image itself wasn't in the text and the link is opaque, it has been removed.
+If there was specific text content associated with it, that would ideally be included directly.)*

 ### English Language Requirement

-Applicants who do not meet the English Language Proficiency criteria must submit proof of English proficiency.
+Applicants to the Master’s in Applied Data Science program who do not meet the English Language Proficiency criteria must submit proof of English language proficiency.

-Minimum scores: TOEFL, 102 (no subscore requirement); IELTS, 7 (no subscore requirement).
+Minimum scores for the Master’s in Applied Data Science program: TOEFL, 102 (no subscore requirement); IELTS, 7 (no subscore requirement).

 Please review our [waiver policy here](https://grad.uchicago.edu/admissions/apply/english-language-requirements/).

 ### Transcripts from all previous colleges and universities attended

-When applying, only *unofficial* transcripts are required.
-If admitted, official transcripts must be sent to the following (a bachelor’s degree is required to apply):
+When applying to the program, only your *unofficial* transcripts are required.
+If you are admitted into the program, then official transcripts must be sent to the following (note a bachelor’s degree is required to apply to the program):

-Have your institution send e-transcripts directly to:
+Please have your institution send your e-transcripts directly to:
 **applieddatascience-admissions@uchicago.edu**.

-***If*** your institution cannot send documents electronically, have them mail transcripts to the address below.
+***If*** your institution cannot send your documents electronically, please have them send your transcripts to the following mailing address.

-If documents are mailed, they must arrive in their original, school-sealed envelope.
-Documents not received in a school-sealed envelope will be considered unofficial.
-If your transcript does not list degree conferral information (degree earned and date of conferral), an attested copy of your degree certificate is also required.
+Please note, if documents are being mailed, we must receive them in their original, school-sealed envelope.
+If your documents are not received in a school-sealed envelope, they will be considered unofficial.
+Additionally, if your transcript does not list degree conferral information (degree earned and date of conferral), we will also need to receive an attested copy of your degree certificate.

 The University of Chicago
 Attention: MS in Applied Data Science Admissions